Military-ruled Chad Votes For President In Bloody Transition - UrduPoint

 Military-ruled Chad Votes For President In Bloody Transition

-N'Djamena, (APP - UrduPoint / Pakistan Point News - 6th May, 2024) Chadians voted Monday in an election aimed at ending three years of military rule but dismissed by opponents of junta leader Mahamat Idriss Deby Itno as a fix following violent repression.
+Chadians vote for a president on Monday in an election purportedly aimed at ending military rule but dismissed by opponents of junta leader Mahamat Idriss Deby as a fix following violent repression

-They will choose whether to extend three decades of Deby family rule, in a country crucial in the fight against jihadism across the Sahel desert region.

-Deby's main rival for president is Prime Minister Succes Masra, denounced as a stooge by critics in the absence of any other serious challengers.

 Opposition figures have since fled, been silenced or joined forces with Deby, while the junta has eliminated any attempts by civil society to campaign against it.